What Does it Mean to Mitigate Damages?Click For Your Free Consulation

 New York uses pure comparative fault rules to divide fault when multiple parties share the blame for an accident.
 If a plaintiff shares responsibility for their injuries, this rule reduces their compensation to account for their percentage of fault.
 For example, say you have $100,000 in damages after a car accident, but the jury finds you 40% at fault for the accident.
 You will only be able to recover $60,000 of your damages (60%).

 Insurance companies use this rule to limit their payout after an accident.
-By claiming you failed to mitigate damages, they may be able to shift some percentage of fault to you.
+By claiming you failed to mitigate your losses, they may be able to shift some percentage of fault to you.
 This, in turn, will reduce the amount of compensation you can recover.

 The most common example of a failure to mitigate damages is a person’s decision to forego medical care after an accident.
 In such cases, the defendant will claim that the plaintiff accrued unreasonable damages due to their failure to seek prompt medical care.
 They will argue that the plaintiff’s injuries and damages would have been less severe if they had received medical treatment.